TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/20 - Proverbs/Proverbs 11/Proverbs 11.2.md

 ---

-When pride cometh, then cometh shame; But with the lowly is wisdom.
+When pride comes, then comes shame, but with humility comes wisdom.